 Modern medical operation has large amount of healthcare information flow within the system.
 Throughout the age, many medical provider services and organizations have developed their own health information system and database to increase efficiency of operation in their medical services.
 As the time past, information of individual patients has scattered amongst different systems.
 This become new challenge for healthcare enterprise to further enhance their medical service efficiency by sharing health information with other systems within healthcare industry domain

 IHE is an initiative by healthcare professionals and industry to improve the way health information systems in healthcare share information.
-IHE promotes the coordinated use of established standards such as HL7 and DICOM to address specific clinical needs in support of optimal patient care.
+IHE promotes the coordinated use of established standards such as HL7 and DICOM [Ref.] to address specific clinical needs in support of optimal patient care.
 Systems developed in accordance with IHE communicate with one another better, are easier to implement, and enable care providers to use information more effectively.
 This helps enable seamless and secure access to health information that is usable whenever and wherever needed.
 An IHE profile provides use of existing standards, specifications, tools, and services for interoperability.
 IHE also engages clinicians, health authorities, industries, and users to develop, test, and implement standards-based solutions to vital health information needs.
 [26] IHE provides convenient and reliable way of specifying a level of compliance to standards enough to successfully reach efficient interoperability.